andypeng2015/macaroon-pass/README.md

 # macaroon
 --
-    import "gopkg.in/macaroon.v2"
+    import "github.com/ArowPass/macaroon"

+This package is forked from "gopkg.in/macaroon.v2" in order to make the library significantly more scalable and flexible.

 The macaroon package implements macaroons as described in the paper "Macaroons:
 Cookies with Contextual Caveats for Decentralized Authorization in the Cloud" (http://theory.stanford.edu/~ataly/Papers/macaroons.pdf)

-See the macaroon bakery packages at http://godoc.org/gopkg.in/macaroon-bakery.v2 for higher level services and operations that use macaroons.

 ## Usage